HMS Enterprise (D52)

 HMS Enterprise was one of two light cruisers built for the Royal Navy.
 She was built by John Brown & Company, with the keel being laid down on 28 June 1918.
 She was launched on 23 December 1919, and commissioned on 7 April 1926.
-She was the 14th ship to serve with the Royal Navy to carry the name Enterprise, a name which is still used in the Royal Navy today.
+She was the 14th ship to serve with the Royal Navy to carry the name Enterprise, a name which is still used in the Royal Navy.